shramdas/VARV/README.md

 * Python 2.7.x (untested and likely does not work with 3.x)
 * R 3.1 or greater
+* Tabix (available as a part of SAMtools, http://samtools.sourceforge.net/) located somewhere on your $PATH
 * An internet connection during setup
 * An up to date version of Chrome or Firefox (for viewing the output report/visualizations)